USGCRP/gcis-ontology/README.md

  follows the Test Anything Protocol (<http://testanything.org>).
 A non-zero exit code from run-tests.sh means that there was at least one test failure.

+Files in t/sparql should end in the .sparql suffix.

+Files in t/results may end in either .txt or .csv.

 Testing directory structure:

     scripts/get-gcis-sources : Get sources for external ontologies